maniche04/manualcanias/docs/finance/fint61/index.rst

 	:scale: 80%
 	:alt: Date Shortcuts

-Depending on the search filters provided, the system looks up the stock information and lists them in the result window.
+Depending on the search filters provided, the system looks up the account transaction and lists them in the result window.
+In case required, select additional columns to be displayed by selecting the checkboxes provided in the 'Columns' tab.

 Understanding the Result Table
 ------------------------------
-The module always displays the details up to the batch level, with the information as explained below:

 .. image:: fint61_result.PNG
 	:align: center